HOTEL ARAMIS ST-GERMAIN

 rue-de-rennes

-Discovering the boutiques of Rue de Rennes
+Discover the stores from your Hotel Rue de Rennes

-BOOK NOW
+BOOK NOW !

 evening at the rue de rennes